Blog Layout

 Violence in Schools

-by Colin Ellis-Vowles 28 Jan, 2020
+by Colin Ellis-Vowles 28 January 2020

 Violence in schools is on the increase with recent statistics painting a startling picture of the changing education environment.
 The growing knife culture is bringing a new level of threat to both our children and teachers within schools.
 So what do you do if you find a knife?